FAQs: Frequently Asked Questions

 If you need to be full time according to the standards of the Financial Aid office, you’ll need to check with them.
 Financial Aid’s full time and part time standards are different than those set by the Graduate School, and are established based partly on federal law.
 If you have any financial aid, you MUST make sure you are in compliance with the registration requirements of their office.
 You can look for information on their website: http://www.colorado.edu/finaid/.

 A. Your graduate status is what determines how you are billed the Bursar's Office.
 Master's students are normally "A" status; but can be "B" status if you are enrolled for "Master's Candidate for Degree" only.
 The change to "B" status is made automatically by the computer system.
-See your registration handbook or contact the Bursar's Office for details.
+Contact the Bursar's Office for details.

 Doctoral students who are taking course work and have not passed their comprehensive examination are normally "C" status.
 Doctoral students who are taking dissertation hours only and have not passed their comprehensive exam are generally "E" status.
 Once you have passed your comprehensive exam, you will be changed to "D" status by the Graduate School.
 The Graduate School must have both the Application for Admission to Candidacy and your signed comprehensive Exam Report Form in order to admit you to candidacy and make the change to "D" status.
 For detailed information about how these statuses affect your billing, contact the Bursar's Office, or download Graduate Student Registration Statuses.